for Prospective and Current Students________________________________________________________________________________

 Q: What is the course of study for the dual-degree program?

-A: Students are required to complete a 76-credit hour program, consisting of 56 units of core courses, 16 units of concentration courses, and 4 units of elective coursework.
+A: Students are required to complete a minimum of 76 units, consisting of 56 units of core courses, 16 units of concentration courses, and 4 units of elective coursework.
 Students admitted to the dual degree program will take a combination of Drucker and Community and Global Health courses each semester.
 As part of the M.B.A. coursework, students may pursue concentrations in Finance, Strategy, Leadership, Global Management or marketing.
 Or students may pursue the Leadership and Management concentration in the M.P.H. curriculum.

 Q: Will any courses be offered online?